onedata/op-worker/doc/architecture/storage/helpers/helper-operations.md

 The helper operations subsystem is the runtime I/O engine of op-worker.
-While [helper configuration](helper-config.md) describes how storage backends are set up, this document describes how actual file operations — `read`, `write`, `mkdir`, `stat`, and dozens more — flow from Erlang business logic through a layered handle system, down to a C++ NIF that communicates with storage backends
+While [helper configuration](helper-config.md) describes how storage backends are configured, this document describes how actual file operations — `read`, `write`, `mkdir`, `stat`, and dozens more — flow from Erlang business logic through a layered handle system, down to a C++ NIF that communicates with storage backends